-- Summer 2018 Emeryville Walking and Biking Tour: engaged the City's residents in walking and biking in Emeryville and solicited feedback on priorities and needs for pedestrian and cyclist infrastructure and safety. - Improvements of Powell/Christie Corridor: tracked developments in improving this portion of City infrastructure with a standing agenda item each month and provided committee feedback as appropriate. - Summer 2018 Repaving: reviewed plans for significant repaving in 2018 and provided suggestions to staff on improvements for pedestrian and cyclist needs, many of which were implemented. - SafeTrec Safety Evaluation of Six Emeryville Intersections: provided input to the SafeTrec team from UC Berkeley on identified intersections for the study, and suggested the inclusion of the Hollis/Powell intersection. - 40th Street Corridor Redesign: reviewed design options and recommended a protected two-way cycle-track on 40th Street from Adeline Avenue to IKEA. - Emeryville Vision Zero: made recommendation to Transportation Committee to implement Vision Zero for people on foot or on bike in Emeryville, in line with other local cities' initiatives.
+- Summer 2018 Emeryville Walking and Biking Tour: engaged the city's residents in walking and biking in Emeryville and solicited feedback on priorities and needs for pedestrian and cyclist infrastructure and safety. - Improvements of Powell/Christie Corridor: tracked developments in improving this portion of the city infrastructure with a standing agenda item each month and provided committee feedback as appropriate. - Summer 2018 Repaying: reviewed plans for significant repaying in 2018 and provided suggestions to staff on improvements for pedestrian and cyclist needs, many of which were implemented. - SafeTrec Safety Evaluation of Six Emeryville Intersections: provided input to the SafeTrec team from UC Berkeley on identified intersections for the study, and suggested the inclusion of Hollis/Powell intersection. - 40th Street Corridor Redesign: reviewed design options and recommended a protected 2-way cycle-track on 40th St from Adeline Ave to IKEA. - Emeryville Vision Zero: made recommendation to transportation commission to implement Vision Zero for people on foot or on bike in Emeryville, in line with other local cities' initiatives.